zingale/phy504/_sources/valgrind.rst.txt

 apparently bugs, just to ensure that you didn't miss anything.
 If you know you have bugs, valgrind can help you find them.

+We have not (yet) been doing manually memory management (because modern C++ really makes it rare that we need to), so this greatly reduces our chance of memory leaks.
+But if we did, valgrind would be able to tell us if we didn't free up any memory.

 Uninitialized variables
 =======================